saeedeh/Visual-Valence-Model/README.md

 **features**: This directory contains estimated visual features for the images in the database of N=7984 images (large-db), N=500 abstract paintings (abstract-art), and the synthesized images (synthesized).

+**functions**: This directory contains matlab functions used in Estimate_features.m.
+Its path should be added to the beginning of Estimate_features script.